You Earned a Ticket!

 • Reporting of results.
 The Local Control Accountability Plan (LCAP) was developed to provide public transparency about district plans and results.

 There are two general options for holding an organization accountable.
 It can be held accountable for inputs (what it spends and how) or outcomes (what it accomplishes).
 California has tried to use both.
-How would districts be held accountable?

 State Tests and State Accountability

-How Does the LCAP Work?
+How does the LCAP work?

 The LCAP is developed and reviewed each year in coordination with the district’s annual budget cycle.
 Each year the state evolves its LCAP Template, which districts use as a starting point.
 (They may design their own documents if they meet the requirements.)